Ethan Pocic: Seattle Seahawks

 The Seattle Seahawks selected Pocic in the second round (58th overall) of the 2017 NFL draft.

 Pocic made his first career start on October 22, 2017, against the New York Giants in Week 7.
 In his rookie season, Pocic started five games at left guard in place of an injured Luke Joeckel and the final six games of the season at right guard in place of an injured Oday Aboushi, allowing only two sacks all season.
 He was named to the 2017 PFWA All-Rookie Team after a solid rookie season.

 On October 11, 2019, Pocic was placed on injured reserve with a back injury.
-He was designated for return from injured reserve on November 27, 2019, and began practicing with the team again.
-He was activated on December 13, 2019.
-He was placed back on injured reserve on December 31, 2019.
+He was designated for return from injured reserve on November 27, and began practicing with the team again.
+Pocic was activated on December 13.
+He was placed back on injured reserve on December 31.

 Pocic re-signed with the Seahawks on March 22, 2021.
-He suffered a knee sprain in Week 1 and was placed on injured reserve on September 15, 2021.
-He was activated on October 15.
+He suffered a knee sprain in Week 1 and was placed on injured reserve on September 15.
+Pocic was activated on October 15.

 Cleveland Browns

 On April 6, 2022, Pocic signed with the Browns.
-He was named the Browns starting center to begin the season.
-He started the first 10 games before suffering a knee injury in Week 11.
-He was placed on injured reserve on November 22.
+He was named the Browns' starting center to begin the season.
+Pocic started the first 10 games before suffering a knee injury in Week 11; he was placed on injured reserve on November 22.
 He was activated on December 23.

 On March 15, 2023, Pocic signed a three-year, $18 million contract extension with the Browns.

+Pocic played 13 games for the Browns during the 2025 season, starting all of his appearances.
+In Week 14 against the Tennessee Titans, Pocic suffered a season-ending torn Achilles tendon.

+Baltimore Ravens

+On July 23, 2026, Pocic signed a one-year, $3 million contract with the Baltimore Ravens, which included $1.5 million in incentives.